Configuration#

 my_key = os.environ.get("SECRET_KEY")

-It is then safer for this code to be shared with others, as it is not possible to acquire your credentials without access to your environment.
+It is then safer for this code to be shared with others, as they can’t acquire your credentials without access to your environment.